ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 {INFO: }
 E.g. -
-the following query uses the `intersect` method, which is currently not supported by Corax.
+The following query uses the `intersect` method, which is currently not supported by Corax.
 {CODE-BLOCK: SQL}
 from index 'Orders/ByCompany'
 where intersect(Count > 10, Total > 3)